artisan-roaster-scope/artisan/_devices/yoctopuce.md

 - `Yocto Power`:
   - channel 1: reports the current power consumption (`currentValue`)
   - channel 2: reports the integrated power consumption over time (`meter`).
-Note that this counter is reset at each start of the device or via tha Artisan Command `powerReset([,sn])`.
+Note that this counter is reset at each start of the device or via tha Artisan IO command `powerReset([,sn])`.

 - `Yocto Energy`:
   - channel 1: reports the delivered energy (`deliveredEnergyMeter`), maintained by integrating the power consumption over time when positive only.
-Note that this counter is reset at each start of the device or via tha Artisan Command `powerReset(,sn])`.
+Note that this counter is reset at each start of the device or via tha Artisan IO command `powerReset(,sn])`.
   - channel 2: reports the received energy (`receivedEnergyMeter `), maintained by integrating the power consumption over time when negative only.
-Note that this counter is reset at each start of the device or via tha Artisan Command `powerReset([,sn])`.
+Note that this counter is reset at each start of the device or via tha Artisan IO command `powerReset([,sn])`.

 - `Yocto Voltage`:
   - channel 1: reports the DC voltage (`voltage1`)